 What is style according to you?

 It is whatever I feel comfortable in – physically and mentally.

-WM: When was it that you realized your personal style?
+When was it that you realised your personal style?

-But I soon realized how futile these efforts were.
+But I soon realised how futile these efforts were.
 For me, style is not something planned.
 It has to be effortless.
-Hence, I started sporting a few basics – denims, t-shirts, shirts, joggers – almost all in neutral colours.
+Hence, I started sporting a few basics – denim, t-shirts, shirts, joggers – almost all in neutral colours.
 I did not care what people thought of my straight-out-of-bed look; all that mattered to me was my comfort.

 Whether you’re in college or out on the field, your attire must provide freedom of movement, and most importantly, comfort.
 There’s no point rocking a body-con leather skirt if it doesn’t allow you to pick up the pen you just dropped from your work desk.